Evening Star Candlestick Pattern Trading Simply

 What is the "Evening Star" candlestick pattern?

-1. Bullish Candle: The first candle is a long bullish candle that indicates the continuation of the uptrend.
-It is usually represented as a green candle with a long body.
+The first candle is a big bullish candle that continues the uptrend.
+It is usually green with a long body, showing that buyers are still in control and pushing the price higher.

 Why is it called "Evening Star"?